SamellaSalles/MettleRNASeq/README.md

 **Description**:

+#### This package follows the MettleRNASeq approach described in the bioRxiv preprint: https://doi.org/10.1101/2025.05.06.652387

 **MettleRNASeq** is a robust alternative for RNA-Seq data analysis, particularly tailored for complex datasets that are common in biological research.
 Traditional differential gene expression (DGE) analysis might struggle when RNA-Seq datasets possess characteristics that hinder the power of statistical analyses, such as a limited number of replicates or high variability.
-MettleRNASeq integrates machine learning techniques, a *tailored classification approach*, *association rule mining*, and complementary *correlation analysis* to accurately identify key *genes* that distinguish experimental conditions and emphasize *gene relationships*.
+MettleRNASeq integrates machine learning techniques, a **tailored classification approach**, **association rule mining**, and complementary **correlation analysis** to accurately identify key **genes** that distinguish experimental conditions and emphasize **gene relationships**.

 This package is designed to be easy to use and practical, especially for biologists.
 It fits a wide range of transcriptomic studies, providing users with flexible tools to analyze complex datasets and gain insights into disease mechanisms, treatments, and their progression.